Gassandrid/ewan.my/content/Notes/Computing and Complexity/Class Notes/Day 6 - NFAs to DFAs.md

   - cs/theory
 date: 2025-01-30
 title: Day 6
-updated: 2025-03-27
+updated: 2025-07-08
 ---

-This class will discuss the conversion of an NFA to equivelant DFA by subset construction algorithm.
+This class will discuss the conversion of an NFA to equivalent DFA by subset construction algorithm.

 ---